ESSENTIAL EVENT INFORMATION 2025

 WELCOME TO PATAGONIA.

 Patagonia Glacier to Glacier is an extraordinary journey from the Laguna Torre Glacier in the north to the world famous Perito Moreno Glacier in the south.
-With a constant back drop of jagged mountain peaks and never-ending epic views every day in isolation is amazing.
-But stitched together as they are on our route, this is one trip that you will never forget.
-This document is designed to give you all the information you need about what to expect during the trip and, hopefully, answer any questions you may have.
+With a constant back drop of jagged mountain peaks and never-ending epic views every day in isolation is amazing but stitched together as they are on our route, this is one trip that you will never forget.
+This document is designed to give you all the information you need and hopefully answer any questions you may have.

-Believe me when I say the Rat Race event team are just as excited as you are to be getting on a plane in a few months time and bask in the glory that is Patagonia.
+Believe me when I say the Rat Race event team are just as excited as you are to be getting on a plane in a few months time and bask in the glory that is Patagonia once again.

 Event Director, Rat Race Glacier to Glacier